-- Go to Video > Stream > General and set the compression as low as possible. - Below the live view image, click And in Video format, select MJPEG. - Go to Video > Stream > Zipstream and select Off.
+- Make sure to select the capture mode that has the highest resolution. - Go to Video > Stream > General and set the compression as low as possible. - Below the live view image, click and in Video format, select MJPEG.

+Go to Video > Stream > Zipstream and select Off.